Chances are, you've had a bad customer service experience at least once in your life.

 Engage with your Customers:

-Online retail requires engagement.
-Customers want to talk to you more than ever, and online stores don't have a friendly clerk to help fulfill that essential social need of the shopping process.
+eCommerce retail requires engagement.
+Customers want to talk to you more than ever, and eCommerce stores don't have a friendly clerk to help fulfill that essential social need of the shopping process.
 One way of improving customer loyalty is by making sure that your customers can reach you through other ways.
 This can be through e-mails, forums, or social media.
 Traditional stores and restaurants are often judged based on how friendly the employees are: this is no different for online shopping.
 Be friendly and make a connection through your various social media channels.
 Ask their opinion.
 Thank them for their business.
 All of this is essential to ensuring they shop at your online store again.
 In the event of any problems, make sure to respond promptly to let them know they are not being ignored.
+Open communication goes a long way to improve customer loyalty.

 Increase your Speed of Delivery: